 It was different from shooting in China, where I took pictures in a monochrome background, but in Vienna I let people choose a place that could connect with the object.
 For me, the new environment inspired me, and the change gave me a different shooting experience.

 PART 2: Single Channel Video "A Day"

-It's a one-shot, fast-forward video recording of four Viennese in a typical day.
-I stayed with each of them from morning to evening, and I followed them to do the same things, eat, work, go to school, socialize and so on.
-I spent the day to get close to them and get involved in their lives from the view of a stranger.
+It's a one-shot, fast-forward video recording of four Viennese on a typical day.
+I stayed with each of them from morning to evening, and I followed them to do the same things, eat, work, go to school, socialize, and so on.
+I spent the day getting close to them and getting involved in their lives from the view of a stranger.

-All four of them told me from the start, "my day is boring," and I took a fast-forward approach that broke the ice, described their ordinary but unusual day in the humorous way: accidentally picking up 13 cameras on the street, taking part in gay parades happily, signing and stamping a coveted work visa, and taking part in the last seminar of university.
+All four of them told me from the start, "My day is boring," and I took a fast-forward approach that broke the ice, described their ordinary but unusual day humorously: accidentally picking up 13 cameras on the street, taking part in gay parades happily, signing and stamping a coveted work visa, and taking part in the last seminar of the university.

 PART 3: Polaroid Photo "Exchanging"

 This set of photographs records the story of a straw hat I brought from Chengdu, which turned into a wooden lizard after 13 strangers.
-I exchanged objects with Viennese, passed objects on to the next stranger, and then I took a picture for them who hold the last person's belonging, in this way to make a relationship between strangers.
+I exchanged objects with the Viennese, passed objects on to the next stranger, and then took a picture of them who hold the last person's belonging, in this way to make a relationship between strangers.

 The creation of the above three parts enabled me to quickly integrate into the local people's life through objects as a link, to experience as much as possible the local people's life, and to be accepted quickly.
-In fact, they all discuss relationships: people and things, things and things, people and people.
+They all discuss relationships: people and things, things and things, people and people.